-Plagiarism is the practice of taking someone else's ideas and work in order to then pass them off as your own and whilst it's a massive problem online, most perpetrators are savvy and discreet enough to cover their tracks and make sufficient alterations to the stolen material to ensure that it can't be identified as someone else's work.
-It's also pretty well known amongst online retailers that duplicate content doesn't rank well in Google which is another reason why pages of text that have been plagiarised tend to be altered before being republished but more importantly, plagiarism also violates Google's User Policy.
-Despite that Sarah and Picky Saund of Lumina Jewellery made a conscious decision to steal ideas and policies from a competitor and I can only assume that was because they were unable to come up with anything original and exciting of their own.
-Sadly for them on this occasion they picked on the wrong person to plagiarise from and what I discovered after having landed on their website at luminajewellery.com purely by chance, was that they had a very unhealthy interest in my business.
+Plagiarism is the practice of taking someone else's ideas and work in order to pass it off as your own and whilst this is a massive problem online, most perpetrators are savvy and discreet enough to cover their tracks and make sufficient alterations to the stolen material to ensure it can't be identified as someone else's work.
+It's well known particularly amongst online retailers that duplicate content doesn't rank well on Google which is another reason why pages that have been plagiarised tend to be altered before being republished.
+This behaviour also violates Google's User Policy and can result in the perpetrator's website being blacklisted.
+Sarah and Picky Saund of Lumina Jewellery were either oblivious to this or chose to ignore it and clearly lacking the ability to create something unique and exciting of their own, discovered Stone Mania and started helping themselves to everything they needed.

 What is Plagiarism?

 Trying to find original articles to read online about crystals rocks and minerals can be quite a challenge because so much of what's available is repetitive, unoriginal and in many cases has been written for the sole purpose of improving a website's search engine ranking.
 I research extensively in preparation for articles that I write for Stone Mania and have been posting articles online for many years and one thing I can say for certain is that plagiarism is everywhere.
 According to the Oxford Dictionary the word plagiarism means "the practice of taking someone else's work or ideas and passing them off as your own".
 It comes from the Latin 'plagiarius' meaning 'kidnapper' and the practice contributes to a huge amount of inaccurate and misleading information being circulated online.